A stochastic model of discussion: Justification of the model

 \section{Justification of the model}

 Although the agreement of the model with the data is impressive, it clearly lacks justification.
 To this purpose we need to understand how clusters form during the evolution of the Levy flight, i.e. the dynamic of clusters formation in this peculiar form of random-walk.
-We proceed thus to computing analytically the distribution of the clusters size for any Levy geometric graph.
+We proceed thus to computing analytically the distribution of the clusters size for any Levy geometric graph which will be shown to be of stretched exponential type.